SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

       } else {
          println("The airports dictionary does not contain a value for DUB.")
       }
-   <- The removed airport's name is Dublin International.
+   <- The removed airport's name is Dublin Airport.

 .. _CollectionTypes_IteratingOverADictionary: